OpenAttribution/open-attribution/README.md

 # Open Attribution

 Own your company's advertising data without resorting to third party control.
-Our goal is to give developers back control of their app advertising data.
+Our goal is to give developers control of their app advertising data rather than a third party.

 ## True ownership of your mobile app's data